 What to do?
-Focus on rebuilding a million homes for those Nepalis who lost theirs or rebuild the temples so that tourists will want to return and see the wonderous Bhaktapur that they’ve read about.
+Focus on rebuilding a million homes for those Nepalis who lost theirs or rebuilding the temples so that tourists will want to return and see the wonderful Bhaktapur that they’ve read about.

 The Buddha teaches us that nothing that is is permanent!
 The Vastala Durga temple collapsed in the 2015 Earthquake.
-The young men in the image below contemplate the Bhupatindra Malla column and the Taleju bell – both of steel reinforced concrete which replace the previous brick and wood construction.
-Behind the Teluju Bell is the Chyaslin Pavilion, a two-storey wooden structure which had been destroyed in the 1934 quake.
+The young men in the image below contemplate the Bhupatindra Malla column and the Taleju bell – both of steel-reinforced concrete, which replace the previous brick and wood construction.
+Behind the Taleju Bell is the Chyaslin Pavilion, a two-storey wooden structure which had been destroyed in the 1934 quake.

-The octogonal building was then rebuilt by German engineers in the 1980’s as a gift to the people of Nepal.
-They somewhat controversially made use of steel for additional support and some traditionalists were not pleased.
+The octagonal building was then rebuilt by German engineers in the 1980s as a gift to the people of Nepal.
+They somewhat controversially used steel for additional support, and some traditionalists were not pleased.
 It survived the 2015 quake with no damage.
 (See here for a very readable article by the two German architects involved in the recreation of the pre-1934 Chyaslin Pavilion.)

 Below is another image of the foundation of the Vastala temple before the 2015 earthquake.

-Just as in ancient Athens, temples in Hindu world are essentially houses for the representation of the deity being honoured – with maybe some extra space to store gifts!
+Just as in ancient Athens, temples in the Hindu world essentially house the representation of the deity being honoured.
 Here both temples sit on elevated platforms and have figures lining the steps on the way up.
-On the Siddhi Lakshmi temple the steps are flanked – from bottom to top – by human figures with dogs at their side, horses, rhinoceros, lion/humans and camels.
+On the Siddhi Lakshmi Temple, the steps are flanked – from bottom to top – by human figures with dogs at their side, horses, rhinoceros, lion/humans and camels.
 They lead up to the inner sanctum.

 In the photos above the white top of the Fasidega Mandir (aka Silu Mahadev or Fasi Dega) is visible on the right-hand side.
 The net-sourced image below captures it in full from the south side.
 The temple had been rebuilt after the 1934 earthquake and given a neo-classical look.
-To be honest, it was an unremarkable structure which should not be difficult to replace with something more expressive.
+It was an unremarkable structure that should not be difficult to replace with something more expressive.

 Now, seventy years later, it has collapsed again!
 Nothing remains except for the mandir’s five-stepped plinth.
-In the internet-sourced image below it looks like the cleanup has been done.
+From the internet-sourced image below, it looks like the cleanup has been done.